erkenberg/CuLa/README.md

  * open CulaRepository.java (in package com.sliebald.cula.data) and comment out the following line in the constructor:
   * setDebugState();
  * Afterwards the App is setup without any prefils.
+ * only enabled for debug version, release version should ship without dummy prefill

 # google services used:
  * room database for persistence